dungeoneer-io/lmda-run-scanner/README.md

 - Deploy to github to leverage GitHub Actions written in .github\workflows
 - Add projects secrets to github repo `AWS_ACCESS_KEY_ID`, `DISCORD_NOTIFICATION_WEBHOOK`, and `AWS_SECRET_ACCESS_KEY`
 - Will need to have a named lambda function already created by the name in deploy yml. `lmda-run-scanner` here
 - Pre-made lambda is going to need environment variables on board, also make local uncommitted .env with those same values.
-It'll make sure local runs work
+It'll make sure local runs work, include `SCAN_TIMEOUT_MS` if you want to override the default of 12000ms
 - Create Event Rule in Amazon EventBridge to kick off the named lambda every day

         Much of this will be in a Terraform file so it doesn't need to be done manually